 If only the Archive Mole had existed earlier!

-Offering customers a fast, reliable and knowledgeable service, Matthew visits archives, libraries and record offices on your behalf, taking photographs of requested materials and sending digital copies of them to you via your preferred online storage service.
-Matthew specialises in the history of nineteenth- and twentieth-century Britain, but he is happy to retrieve any materials that can be accessed and photographed in UK-based archives, libraries or record offices.
+Offering customers a fast, reliable and knowledgeable service, Matthew and his team visit archives, libraries and record offices on your behalf, taking photographs of requested materials and sending digital copies of them to you via your preferred online storage service.
+Matthew specialises in the history of nineteenth- and twentieth-century Britain, but he and his team are happy to retrieve any materials - both medieval and modern - that can be accessed and copied in UK-based archives, libraries or record offices.

 The Archive Mole service is available to anyone from any country, from businesses and heritage organisations to independent researchers and family historians.
 Its main customers, though, are those working in and around the higher education sector, including:

 Academic historians are often expected to get their hands dusty in the archives during the three-month summer window.
 However, in recent years, academics spend much of the summer juggling non-research related tasks, from teaching preparation to PhD supervision, which causes stress and, in some cases, mental health problems.
 According to one recent survey, many academics struggle to visit the archives for more than thirty days over the course of an academic year – far less time than is necessary to produce a truly ground-breaking piece of work.

 If you're a lecturer or professor who needs archival materials for your next monograph or research article, let the Archive Mole team help.